cert-manager/cert-manager/design/20221205-memory-management.md

 Filtering which objects get watched using [label or field selectors](https://github.com/kubernetes/apimachinery/blob/v0.26.0/pkg/apis/meta/v1/types.go#L328-L332).
 These selectors allow to filter what resources are retrieved during the initial list call and watch calls to kube apiserver by informer's `ListerWatcher` component (and therefore will end up in the cache). client-go informer factory allows configuring individual informers with [list options](https://github.com/kubernetes/client-go/blob/v12.0.0/informers/factory.go#L78-L84) that will be used [for list and watch calls](https://github.com/kubernetes/client-go/blob/v12.0.0/informers/core/v1/secret.go#L59-L72).
 This mechanism is used by other projects that use client-go controllers, for example [istio](https://github.com/istio/istio/blob/1.16.0/pilot/pkg/status/distribution/state.go#L100-L103).
 The same filtering mechanism is [also available for cert-manager.io resources](https://github.com/cert-manager/cert-manager/blob/v1.10.1/pkg/client/informers/externalversions/factory.go#L63-L69).
-We shouldn't need to filter what cert-manager.io resoruces we watch though.
+We shouldn't need to filter what cert-manager.io resources we watch though.
 This mechanism seems the most straightforward to use, but currently we don't have a way to identify all resources (secrets) we need to watch using a label or field selector, see [###Secrets].

 ##### Partial object metadata